spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-the-catalog-category-management-feature.md

-This document describes how to integrate the Catalog + Category Management into a Spryker project.
+This document describes how to integrate the Catalog + Category Management feature into a Spryker project.

+## Install feature core

+Follow the steps below to install the Catalog + Category Management feature core.

-## Prerequisites
+### Prerequisites

-To start the feature integration, overview and install the necessary features:
+To start feature integration, integrate the required features

 | NAME                | VERSION | INTEGRATION GUIDE                                            |
 | ------------------- | ------- | ------------------------------------------------------------ |